 Step 2: Set Real Goals

-• Build trust → track social media success through engagement
+• Build trust → track engagement

-Each post should support one of these.
+Each post should support one business objective.

 Step 3: Define Your Audience